kiran1926/millionaire-quiz-game/README.md

     ```
 3. Open `index.html` in any modern web browser.

+## Stretch Goals
+- Category Selection: Allow users to choose different categories for the questions.
+- Setting Difficulty Level: Enable users to select the difficulty level (easy, medium, hard).
+- Generating Questions from API Call: Fetch dynamic questions from an external API to enhance variability.

 ## 🤝 Contributions
 Contributions are welcome!
 Feel free to fork the repository, raise issues, or submit pull requests.
 Let's make this game more fun and engaging!